-- Isolate any animals that were at the show from the rest of your animals at home for at least 2 weeks for livestock and 3 weeks for poultry, and watch them carefully for any signs of illness. - Care for the animals that were at the show after you care for the other animals, and always wear clean clothing and shoes or boots to care for the other animals. - Don't share equipment between the animal groups during the isolation period.
+- Isolate any animals that were at the show from the rest of your animals at home for at least 30 days for livestock and 3 weeks for poultry, and watch them carefully for any signs of illness. - Care for the animals that were at the show after you care for the other animals, and always wear clean clothing and shoes or boots to care for the other animals. - Don't share equipment between the animal groups during the isolation period. - Consult a health care provider and your state or local public health department if exhibitors or family members develop influenza-like illness (e.g., eye inflammation, fever or chills, cough, sore throat, runny or stuffy nose, muscle or body aches, headaches, tiredness, and/or vomiting and diarrhea).